 There are a few things that you should do to lock down the router.
 You should make sure that your router and modem are on different devices, and you can have the ISP dumb down the box so that it’s a modem, and it can act as a router for that.
 You should also grab a commercial-grade wifi and ethernet router, which retails at around 200 dollars since they won’t have UPnP and WPS enabled.
 Next, change the administrative credentials from the default name and password, and you can always change this.
 You then want to change the network name, also called the SSID, which is the “Netgear” or “Linksys” or whatever the default it.
 You should make it unique, but don’t let it identify.
 Don’t’ call it the name of your apartment either, because that will get people to find you.

 You should then put the WPA2 wireless Encryption on this so that only authorized users can hop onto this.
 You should also disable the wifi protected setup if the router lets you.
 If you do have visitors a lot, set up a guest Wifi network, and offer it to your visitors.
 If your router has this feature, and make sure that it sets itself off after a period of time. it’s definitely a good idea.

 Finally, if you have a lot of smart home or IoT devices, you won’t be fully secure, but putting them on a different network can help with minimizing the damage in the event of an attack.
-You can always install new firmware if you want to do this.
+You can always install new firmware or a wifi adapter for desktop if you want to do this.
 This can be a bit more time-consuming, however, but it can help with ensuring that you get the most that you can from your device and to protect you in the event of something bad happening.
 You need to be protected in terms of your own personal wireless abilities, and you’ll be able to, with this, create a better, more rewarding result from this, and will be able to put together more meaningful and better results from all of this too.